Francis Levett: Hostility towards Levett

 At the end of the War, some 13,000 Loyalists fled the new American nation for East Florida, which was still under British control.
 But their haven didn't last long; in the diplomatic after effects of American independence, the British were forced to cede their Florida colony back to Spain in 1784.

-The Spanish colonial authorities overthrow in the decades previous had not chastened their hostility toward people of British descent especially if they were Protestant.
-After the Spanish return, questions regarding whether the Spanish would treat Protestants and British persons fairly were quickly answered.
-Following the return of Spanish colonial authorities, the old policies of using Florida as a centre of the Counter-Reformation, a frontier land for launching devastating murderous campaigns of ethnic cleansing against Americans such as the Seminoles and through St. Augustine, Florida, as well as hateful and tyrannical measures as The Inquisition to root out all non-Catholics, were immediately re-established.

-Told their ownership and development of their property, with its expensive capitalisation and despite its obvious wealth production, was no longer held valid, the British Protestant planters had their lands expropriated by the Spanish crown unless they converted to Catholicism and placed themselves under the continuing monitoring of the Spanish Inquisition.
-Additionally, all institutions of British responsible self-government, including the shire moots, hundreds, and courts of justice were ended as civil government was centralised in Spanish bureaucratic officials.

-Unable to live under such harsh conditions, and refusing to abandon their faith, the English planters like Francis Levett Jr. were forced to pack up everything and leave hurriedly.
+Unwilling to swear loyalty to the Spanish Crown many of the English planters like Francis Levett Jr. were forced to pack up everything and leave hurriedly.
 Their mood was bleak.
 "I am totally ruined and see nothing but want and misery before me," wrote Francis Levett's son-in-law Yeats to his good friend James Grant.